ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-through-cdktf/guide.en-asia.md

 ---
 title: Creating a cluster through CDK for Terraform
-excerpt: 'Creates a Kubernetes cluster through Cloud Development Kit for Terraform'
+excerpt: 'Discover how to create a Kubernetes cluster through Cloud Development Kit for Terraform'
-updated: 2024-03-14
+updated: 2024-03-18
 ---

 ## Objective

-Creating an OVHcloud Managed Kubernetes cluster through Terraform, the de-facto standard in Infrastructure as Code world, is very powerful. but sometimes teams wants to do the same things, not in HCL (Hashicorp Configuration Language) but in their favorite programming languages.
-Do you know you can do it with a programming language through Terraform?
+Creating an OVHcloud Managed Kubernetes cluster via Terraform, the de-facto standard in the world of Infrastructure as Code, is very powerful.
+But sometimes teams want to do the same thing, not in Hashicorp Configuration Language (HCL) but in their preferred programming languages.
+Did you know that you can do this with a programming language via Terraform?

 ## CDK for Terraform

 ![CDKTF](images/cdktf.png){.thumbnail}

-[Cloud Development Kit for Terraform](https://developer.hashicorp.com/terraform/cdktf), also called CDKTF, convert the definitions you write in your preferred programming language to Terraform configuration files.
+[Cloud Development Kit for Terraform](https://developer.hashicorp.com/terraform/cdktf), also called CDKTF, converts the definitions you write in your preferred programming language to Terraform configuration files.
 It uses Terraform to provision and manage your infrastructure when you deploy your application.

-It supports several programming language: Go, Python, Java, TypeScript and C#.

-No needs to define your infrastructures in HCL (Hashicorp Configuration language) and it supports all the existing Terraform providers and modules.
+It supports several programming languages: Go, Python, Java, TypeScript and C#.
+There is no need to define your infrastructures in HCL (Hashicorp Configuration Language) and it supports all existing Terraform providers and modules.

 ![CDKTF](images/cdktf_schema.png){.thumbnail}